How to Disassemble a Heavy Bunk Bed for Moving DIY

 Essential Tools and Materials for Disassembly

 Before you begin, gathering the right tools and materials is crucial for a smooth and efficient disassembly process.
 Having everything at hand will prevent frustrating delays and ensure the job is done correctly.
+For explore our bunk beds reviews on this site.

 • Screwdrivers: You’ll likely need both Phillips-head and flathead screwdrivers to tackle various types of fasteners.